xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    export default App;
    ```
    At this point, clicking the **Connect to XMTP** button will ask your wallet for a signature request.
-Below is an example of a MetaMask Signature request screen for signing to enable an XMTP identity.
+Below is an example of a MetaMask Signature request screen for signing to create an XMTP identity.
    ![metamask signature](img/metamask_sig.png)

    So now that we created the **Connect Wallet** and **Connect to XMTP** button, let's put it all together and display and send messages next!